Burtchell History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Burtchell family name to the British Isles.
 They lived in Berkshire from a place of that name.
 The name is thought to have been originally Norman where "this family, probably foreign, descends from Sir Humphry Burghill or Burchell, a companion of Bernard de Neumarché in the conquest of Brecknock, 1088.
 About 1150 William de Burchall was witness to a gift to Hereford Abbey; and later, David de Burchall. "

 Early Origins of the Burtchell family

 The surname Burtchell was first found in Herefordshire where literally the name means "dweller at, or on, the hill of birch trees."

 Important Dates for the Burtchell family

 This web page shows only a small excerpt of our Burtchell research.
-Another 133 words (10 lines of text) covering the years 1686, 1737, 1715 and 1727 are included under the topic Early Burtchell History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1686, 1737, 1715, 1727 and 1705 are included under the topic Early Burtchell History in all our PDF Extended History products and printed products wherever possible.

 Burtchell Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Burchall, Burchell, Burchill, Burchhell, Burtchell, Burtchill, Burtchaell and many more.

 Early Notables of the Burtchell family (pre 1700)